 Uploaded metadata can be used to label branches in phylogenomic trees for cluster analysis and decision-making using IRIDA’s Advanced Phylogenomic Visualization tools.

 Enhanced Data Harmonization and Integration

-IRIDA will be the world’s first genomic epidemiology platform to develop and implement ontology to offer standardized terms for describing metadata, which can improve data harmonization and integration between different groups and organizations.
+IRIDA will be the world’s first public health genomics platform to develop and implement ontology to offer standardized terms for describing metadata, which can improve data harmonization and integration between different groups and organizations.
 Best data stewardship practices encourage the encoding and storage of digital assets such as sequence metadata through the use of community standards like minimum information checklists and ontologies, which better prepare this information for different applications.
 As such, the IRIDA team has created the Genomic Epidemiology Ontology (GenEpiO) to describe sample details and provenance, as well as clinical, epidemiological, lab, and genomics data and methods.
 IRIDA developers are currently creating metadata templates offering ontology fields and terms for users to standardize their metadata.
-For more information regarding IRIDA’s data integration efforts leveraging our new ontologies, visit the Data Integration page (under Highlights).
+For more information regarding IRIDA’s data integration efforts leveraging our new ontologies, visit the Data Integration page.

-This work was supported by the Genomics Research and Development Initiative (Public Health Agency of Canada), Genome Canada, and Genome British Columbia, and Compute Canada, with the support of AllerGen NCE Inc.
+This work was supported by the Genomics Research and Development Initiative (Food and Water Safety Project), the Public Health Agency of Canada, Genome Canada, Genome British Columbia, Compute Canada, and AllerGen NCE Inc.